mlfoundations/open_flamingo/README.md

 nltk.download('wordnet')
 ```

 To evaluate the model, use script open_flamingo/eval/evaluate.py.
-For example, to evaluate the model on COCO and VQAv2, run the following command:
+For example, to evaluate the model on COCO and VQAv2, run the following command which uses OPT 1.3B as an example LM:

 ```
 python evaluate.py